mcarvin8/apex-tests-git-delta/README.md

   Given 2 git commits, this plugin will parse all of the commit messages between this range, including the '--from' commit, and return the delta Apex test class string.
 This can be used to execute delta deployments.

 EXAMPLES
-    $ sf apex-tests-git-delta --from "abcdef" --to "ghifb" --regular-expression "regex.txt"
+    $ sf apex-tests-git-delta delta --from "abcdef" --to "ghifb" --regular-expression "regex.txt"
 ```